WillboxMattew/RepositoriesInABucket/README.txt

 "manualOnly":(Boolean)
 }

 It is included in this repository, so it is copied when you fork it.
+These projects are found in auto.txt.

 Repeat is for something you want to enter every time (subscribed), but Spec is specific times.
 Fill (First), (Second), and (Once) with numbers;
   every time this event happens, the number increases by one, then a program finds matches.